swieder227/react-iso-bootstrap/readme.md

 2. From the root directory, run `npm install` to download dependencies
 3. Confirm that you have gulp installed on your command line (run `gulp`, if not found run `npm install -g gulp`, possible requiring sudo)
 4. If installed, running `gulp` from the root directly will run the default task to setup a webserver with livereload, and a watcher build task that compiles scss and js on save.
-4. Source files in in `/` and `./src`, while compiled files will be put in `./public`
+5. Source files in in `/` and `./src`, while compiled files will be put in `./public`

 Now you're up and ready to begin coding!

-**If your gulp build hangs on** `bundleDev`, it's possible that experimental Babel features broke the example code.
-Comment out the ExampleComponents in `routes.jsx`, save, and re-run the build.
-More on that below...
+### Production Build:
+Run the task `gulp buildProd` to generate production-ready css + jss in `./public/dist`.

+Using [dotenv](https://github.com/motdotla/dotenv) to detect a `.env` file at the root directory.
+Add environment specific variables: `NODE_ENV=production`.
+The default value is assumed to `development`.

+Changing the `NODE_ENV` variable between `development||production` will affect which files are included in the swig template in `./src/views`

 ### Important Disclaimer for Client-Facing Projects:
 This bootstrap is setup to transpile next generation ES6+ javascript syntax to browser-supported ES5+ syntax, including experimental features by default.
-If you're building a client-facing project, strongly consider these suggestions for improved stability.
+If you're building a client-facing project, **BEFORE STARTING TO CODE**, strongly consider these suggestions for improved stability.

 * Remove the more experimental `stage-0` from the babel config in `gulpfile.js`
 * [shrinkwrap](https://docs.npmjs.com/cli/shrinkwrap) your npm dependencies to exact version numbers